meetkabeershah/meetkabeershah.github.io/_posts/2015-8-9-RocketBetaLaunch.md

 title: Nerdspal beta released!
 ---

 In our [last blog post](http://nistenblog.github.io/RocketLaunch/#) we said that our project [#RocketToTheMoon](http://nerdspal.com/) will serve as the implementation of the understanding we gathered through our works.
-We have released a [beta for the same](https://104.197.88.155/)
+To support our words, have released a [beta for the same](https://104.197.88.155/)

 ![beta](http://cdn.meme.am/instances/55389939.jpg)